CibyL1226/cse15l-lab-reports/Lab_report_3.md

 This method used `grep` followed by `-E` to find a pattern from the file indicated and return the lines containing the pattern.
 (Found on [ChatGPT](https://chat.openai.com/)) **This command is useful when you wanted to find the word and be specific about its location or what comes before or after the word you are searching for.**

-_The input I put in chatGPT is "what are some ways to use grep function?"
-The output I got for this specific function from chatGPT says: "Search for lines ending with a specific pattern: `grep -E "pattern$"` This command searches for lines that end with the specified pattern.
-The $ character represents the end of a line in regular expressions."_
+_The input I put in chatGPT is `what are some ways to use grep function?` The output I got for this specific function from chatGPT says: `Search for lines ending with a specific pattern: grep -E "pattern$" This command searches for lines that end with the specified pattern.
+The $ character represents the end of a line in regular expressions.`_

 **First example**